devitocodes/transform2020/README.md

 * Wrap-up and Q&A (15 mins)

 To access material for the primer:
-* If using Azure VM's:
+* If using the Azure VM's provided:
     * Go to: http://13.66.135.195
     * Login using your Github credentials
     * New -> Terminal